reuniware/Metrader5_EA/March_2023_Work/HorizontalHigh.md

 Down arrow : Will move the horizontal line down of one PIP.

 r : Will reset all (will redraw an horizontal line on the high price of the previous japanese candlestick).

+s : Save current horizontal line and draw a new one.